agraef/purr-data/index.md

 - A quick introduction to Purr Data with more details can be found [here](https://agraef.github.io/purr-data-intro).

+- A [video](https://www.youtube.com/watch?v=T1wo496Zx0s) of the presentation *Meet the Cat: Pd-L2Ork and its New Cross-Platform Version "Purr Data"* at the Linux Audio Conference 2017 (Jean MONNET University, Saint-Etienne) is up on YouTube.

 - All development takes place on <https://git.purrdata.net/jwilkes/purr-data>, so **that's where you should go for submitting bug reports and pull requests.**

 - For general support, questions and discussion please subscribe to the DISIS [Pd-l2ork mailing list](http://disis.music.vt.edu/listinfo/l2ork-dev).